-Outstanding accounts are escalated to Council's debt collection agency after the fourth instalment reminder letter due date and only if communication and a suitable payment arrangement has not been entered into with the ratepayer by that date.
-Once Council has been through Council's inhouse process of escalation, as a last resort, Council may proceed to recover any outstanding rates and charges via the Magistrates' Court.
+Outstanding accounts are escalated to Council's debt collection agency after the fourth instalment reminder letter due date and only if communication and a suitable payment arrangement has not been entered into with the ratepayer by 24 months following that date.
+Once Council has been through Council's in-house process of escalation, as a last resort, Council may proceed to recover any outstanding rates and charges via the Magistrates' Court.